 More or less.
 I mean, I still imagine them all as a cluster of dry and crusty rubber bands from time to time, but, for the most part, my constant anxiety over springing another leak in my head has subsided.
 There's still a subtle underlying buzz of apprehension, but isn't there always?

 Despite everything, or more likely because of it, I have been devoting much of what can best be described as my new lease on life toward finishing up a major rewrite of my latest novel.
 Soon I will begin the humiliating challenge of shopping it around (again) to a slew of major and minor players in, what Terry Southern liked to call, "the quality lit game."

-What does that mean. exactly?
+What does that mean exactly?
 Well, for starters, it means another writer's conference.
-Except, unlike last year, where I took part in the literary speed-dating construct known as Pitch Slam — cramming as many three minute agent pitches into an hour-long session as was humanly possible— this time (at a different conference) I am going to be sitting with just one agent who will have read the first 15 pages of my book ahead of time and (hopefully) provide me with some useful feedback.
-How much useful feedback can be squeezed into a fifteen minute meeting?
-We'll see..
-I'm already second guessing the whole idea.
+Unlike last year, however, where I took part in the literary speed-dating construct known as Pitch Slam (cramming as many three minute agent pitches into an hour-long session as was humanly possible), this time I will be sitting with one agent who will (hopefully) have read the first 15 pages of my book ahead of time and provide useful feedback.
+How much feedback can be squeezed into a fifteen-minute meeting?
+We'll see.
+I'm already second-guessing the whole idea.
 But, from what I hear, that's part of the process, too.

 In related news: